gonimo/gonimo/front/doc/Gonimo-Architecture.md

 $(makeLensesWith (classyRules & generateLazyPatterns .~ True) ''Account)
 ```

-Make sure to set `generateLazyPatterns`, as strict patterns don't play well with [mfix][mfix].
+Make sure to set `generateLazyPatterns`, as strict patterns don't play well
+with [mfix][mfix], which is used directly or indirectly by reflex based
+applications.

 For Gonimo we have to pass on TemplateHaskell, because TemplateHaskell does not
 play well with cross compilation, which we need for our
 native [Android version][Gonimo Android].
-This is why, I wrote a [simple lens
+This is why, I wrote
-generator][lens generator] program which takes the data definition as input and outputs the class
+a [simple lens generator][lens generator] program which takes data definitions
-definition.
-Call it with `classy` as argument in order to get the classy version:
+on stdin and outputs the lens definitions.
+Call it with `classy` as argument in
+order to get the classy version:

 ```
 dev-GenerateLenses classy